 Wallets Are Already On Lockdown: People Pare Spending As Sunbelt Cases Surge

-Texas Governor Greg Abbott imposed new limits on bars and restaurants Friday, one day after declaring he didn't want to move backwards and shut down businesses.
+Texas Gov. Greg Abbott imposed new limits on bars and restaurants Friday, one day after declaring he didn't want to move backward and shut down businesses.

 But many people aren't waiting.
-Faced with a growing number of coronavirus cases across the south and west, they're making their own choices about spending, and many have already locked down their wallets.
+Faced with a growing number of coronavirus cases across the South and West, they're making their own choices about spending, and many have already locked down their wallets.

-"The virus is the boss," says University of Chicago economist Austan Goolsbee.
+"The virus is the boss," University of Chicago economist Austan Goolsbee says.
 "This is not a thing to be decided by governors or mayors or anybody.
 People have to feel comfortable to go out.
 And if they don't, they're going to stay home."

-Goolsbee found that wherever the coronavirus death toll increased, customers dialed back their shopping and stayed home, even if local governments didn't issue stay-at-home orders.
+Goolsbee found that whenever the coronavirus death toll increased, customers dialed back their shopping and stayed home, even if local governments didn't issue stay-at-home orders.

 Just ask Houston bartender Blair Ault, who has been staying home, except when she has to work, as hospitals in her city struggle to deal with a surge in coronavirus patients.